The Week Junior wants to keep kids reading all summer.

 Why is it so important for kids to read for pleasure?

-It builds empathy and connects children to people and places beyond their experience.
-Research showed that 74% of kids say reading helps them understand the world.
+- It builds empathy and connects children to people and places beyond their experience.
+Research shows that 74% of kids say reading helps them understand the world.

 From everyone at The Week Junior, happy summer!